Authorised Pension Advisor

 NPS scheme is structured into two tiers

-This is the permanent retirement account into which the regular contributions made by the subscriber and/or their employer and are credited and invested as per the scheme/fund manager chosen by you.
+The permanent retirement account into which regular contributions are credited and invested as per your chosen scheme/fund manager.

-This is a voluntary / optional withdrawable account which is allowed only you have an an active Tier I account.
-The withdrawals are permitted from this account as and when you require.
+A voluntary/optional withdrawable account allowed only if you have an active Tier I account.
+Withdrawals are permitted as and when you require.

 Tier – I Account Tier – II Account

-Min.
-Contribution per year is Rs.1000/- There’s no restriction on min.
-Contribution per year
+Min. contribution per year: ₹1,000/-No restriction on min. contribution per year

-You need to choose the asset classes as well Pension Fund Manager (PFM) along with the percentage allocation to be done in each scheme.
+You need to choose asset classes and a Pension Fund Manager (PFM) along with the percentage allocation in each scheme.

-There are four asset classes from which the allocation is to be specified under a single PFM
+There are four asset classes under a single PFM:

 (i) Asset Class E – Equity and related instruments